Playing repeated games with Large Language Models: Results

-Despite these robustness checks, another crucial question remains: Does GPT-4 simply not understand the alternating pattern or can it understand the pattern but is unable to act accordingly?
+\paragraph{Prediction scenarios.} Despite these robustness checks, another crucial question remains: Does GPT-4 simply not understand the alternating pattern or can it understand the pattern but is unable to act accordingly?
 To answer this question, we run two additional simulations.
 In the first simulation, GPT-4 was again framed as a player in the game itself.
-However, we now additionally asked it to predict the other player's next move according to previous rounds.
-In this simulation, GPT-4 started predicting the alternating pattern correctly from round 5 onward (we show this in Figure \ref{fig:variants_of_bos}A).
+However, we now additionally ask it to predict the other player's next move according to previous rounds.
+In this simulation, GPT-4 started predicting the alternating pattern correctly from round 5 onward (we show this in Figure \ref{fig:variants_of_bos}).

 In the second simulation, instead of having GPT-4 be framed as a player itself, we simply prompted it with a game between two ('external') players and asked it to predict one player's next move according to the previous rounds.
 For the shown history, we used the interaction between GPT-4 and the alternating strategy.
-In this simulation, GPT-4, plotted in Figure \ref{fig:variants_of_bos}B, started predicting the alternating pattern correctly even earlier, from round 3 onward.
+In this simulation, GPT-4 started predicting the alternating pattern correctly even earlier, from round 3 onward.
 Thus, GPT-4 seemingly \emph{could} predict the alternating patterns but instead just did not act in accordance with the resulting convention.
-Similar divergences in abilities between social and non-social representations of the same situation have also been observed in children with autism \citep{swettenham1996s}.
+Similar divergences in abilities between social and non-social representations of the same situation have been observed in autistic children \cite{swettenham1996s}.